 - Do the proposed services address an important problem or need in cancer prevention and control?
 Do the proposed project strategies support desired outcomes in cancer incidence, morbidity, and/or mortality?
-Do the proposed project strategies reach a priority population (eg, low income, minority, rural) at high risk of cancer? - For expansion projects, does the proposed project build on its initial results (baseline)?
-Does it go beyond the initial project to address what the applicant has learned or explore new partnerships, new audiences, or improvements to systems? - Will the project reach and serve/impact an appropriate number of people based on the budget allocated to providing services and the cost of providing services? - If applicable, have partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than the applicant organization's effort separately?
+Do the proposed project strategies reach a priority population (eg, low income, minority, rural) at high risk of cancer? - Will the project reach and serve/impact an appropriate number of people based on the budget allocated to providing services and the cost of providing services? - If applicable, have partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than the applicant organization's effort separately?